cheind/sympy-nondim/README.md

 #    2: [b**0.5*c*d**-0.5] = L*T
 ```

-This library is based on (Szirtes 2007) but also incorporates ideas from
+This library is based on (Szirtes 2007), and also incorporates ideas and
-(Santiago 2019; Sonin 2001).
+examples from (Santiago 2019; Sonin 2001).

 ## References